Upgrade your city’s energy performance

 In return, the skills and research strategies employed by our American colleagues in the area of “Smart Cities” offer many points of contact for joint projects and fruitful synergies.
 They can for example provide detailed monitoring data from the building and energy supply sector that can be used for simulation purposes.
 Two of our Master’s degree students are working on the visualisation of various low carbon city scenarios for a district in Brooklyn with the assistance of partners in the USA who are providing us with detailed data sets.
 Moreover, our partners in New York have extensive experience of climate modelling, which they are already using to predict energy requirements in the city.

-What can visitors to the CITYtrans stand at Smart Cities NYC’17 expect to see?
+What can visitors to your booth at Smart Cities fairs and conferences expect to see?

-Visitors can look forward to existing practical simulations of the performance of highly efficient infrastructures in New York, pleasant discussions with us and an interesting invitation!
-We are using Simstadt simulation software to prepare practical examples from New York for visitors to our stand.
+Visitors can look forward to existing practical simulations of the performance of highly efficient infrastructures, pleasant discussions with us and an interesting invitation!
+We are using Simstadt simulation software to prepare practical examples for visitors to our stand.
 This urban simulation environment for the energy simulation of urban districts was developed at the HFT Stuttgart (Stuttgart University of Applied Sciences).
 A brochure explaining the network’s key research areas and including brief descriptions of reference projects is also being prepared.
 We are looking forward to meeting interesting partners who work in similar fields and are interested for example in participating in joint demo projects as real estate owners.
-We will also be issuing invitations to our workshop, which will take place in New York in the third week of May; here we will be holding detailed discussions of common research perspectives with potential partners.

 About Ursula Eicker: